Last revised: March 6, 2023

 4. Children’s Personal Information

-Our Services are not directed to, and we do not intend to, or knowingly, collect or solicit personal information from children under the age of 13.
+Our Services are not directed to, and we do not intend to, or knowingly, collect or solicit personal information from children under the age of 13 (or a higher age threshold, where applicable).
 If you are under the age of 13, please do not use our Services or otherwise provide us with any personal information either directly or by other means.
 If a child under the age of 13 has provided personal information to us, we encourage the child’s parent or guardian to contact us to request that we remove the personal information from our systems.
 If we learn that any personal information we collect has been provided by a child under the age of 13, we will promptly delete that personal information.

 5. Control Over Your Personal Information